rahulbarhate/rahulbarhate.github.io/internships.md

 Project: Face Recognition, Emotion Analysis and Audio Annotation from Videos

-Developed an end-to-end workflow for a video search engine that analyses the video/live-stream to extract and store important features such as identity, emotion and objects in a frame.
-Processing this metadata to deliver search results based on user query.
+Developed an end-to-end workflow for a content-based search engine that analyses the video-stream to extract and store essential features such as identity, emotion and objects in a frame.
+The metadata is processed to deliver search results based on user query.

+Problems addressed during dataset formulation:

+- viewpoint variation
+- scale variation
+- intra-class variation
+- image deformation
+- illumination conditions
+- background clutter